lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ### 4. @rainmakerdotfun (highest engagement)
 ```
-Hey Rainmaker!
+Hey!
 I'm Luke—been chatting with Adam and Chris from @MigrateFun about helping projects post-migration.

 Built https://migrate-chart.fun—working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
 Shows holders complete price action across migrations.